core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This information especially includes the phantom observation request associated with the group observation, as well as the addressing information of the server and the addressing information where multicast notifications are sent to.

 {{discovery-pub-sub}} provides an example where a group observation is discovered.
-The example assumes a CoRAL namespace {{I-D.ietf-core-coral}}, that contains properties analogous to those in the Content-Format "application/informative-response+cbor".
+The example assumes a CoRAL namespace {{I-D.ietf-core-coral}} that contains properties analogous to those in the Content-Format "application/informative-response+cbor".

 Note that the information about the transport protocol used for the group observation is not expressed through a dedicated element equivalent to 'tp_id' of the informative response (see {{sssec-transport-specific-encoding}}).
-Instead, it is expressed through the scheme component of the two URIs specified as 'tp_info_server' and 'tp_info_client', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).
+Instead, it is expressed through the scheme and authority components of the two URIs specified as 'tp_info_server' and 'tp_info_client', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).

 ~~~~~~~~~~~
 Request: